Thursday June 24, 2021

 Where is the Missing Will?

-More than 40 wills were submitted to the probate court, with a multitude of potential heirs each claiming to be the true recipient of a wealthy business owner who passed away in 1976.
+More than 40 wills were submitted to the probate court, with a multitude of potential heirs each claiming to be the true recipients of the estate of Business Owner who passed away in 1976.
 With a $2.5 billion estate at stake, there was intense interest in the decision of the court.